-Facilities include a children’s playground with swings, slides, sandpit and Wendy house.
+Facilities include a children’s playground with swings, slides, and sandpit.
 Dea Villas is exceptionally well equipped for families.

 Shared with the other Dea estate villas is a professional air-conditioned gym with recumbent cycle, treadmill, weight station and Power plate; 2 bicycles.